Skip to content

 During the 1960s, 1970s, 1980s, and 1990s, the biggest wrestlers and walking giants were the order of the day.

-Fans liked such matches and franchises of wrestling quickly acted to make that dream matches a reality.
+Fans liked such matches and franchises of wrestling like WWE quickly acted to make dream matches between these giants a reality.

 These wrestling ghosts easily attracted crowds, from Andre the Giant to Giant Baba to Mountain Mike to the Great Khali.

-These are the top 10 tallest wrestlers in WWE:
+These are the top 10 tallest wrestlers in WWE history:

 10. The Undertaker – 6′ 10″

-Mike William Calaway, also known as The Undertaker or the Dead Man, hailing from Houston, Texas.
+Mike William Calaway, also known as The Undertaker or the Dead Man, hails from Houston, Texas.

 He is one of the greatest WWE wrestlers of all time and remains associated with WWE to this day.